mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 selected as follows.

-**Warriors:** No more than half the entourage of a noble K’kree can be warriors.
+**Warriors:** No more than half the entourage of a noble K'kree can be warriors.
 No more than two warriors can follow a Merchant caste leader and no more than one can be present in a Servant caste family.
 **Specialists:** A family may have as many specialist